 - Is there anything you would change about the path you have chosen?

-I went to school for economics and I would never go back.
-If someone would have introduced me to writing since I was a teenager I would have been doing this with the rest of my life.
-I looked at theater, as “that’s not my world” or “that’s rich people stuff” but once I learned that just writing a story could bring me success.
+I went to school for economics, and I would never go back.
+If someone had introduced me to writing since I was a teenager, I would have been doing this with the rest of my life.
+I looked at the theater, as “that’s not my world” or “that’s rich-people stuff,” but once I learned that just writing a story could bring me success.
 My life was never the same.
 I have lost friends, many relationships.
-I have made so many sacrifices but I’m going to continue dedicating my life to this.
-It’s such a risk and that’s part of why me and my girl broke up.
+I have made so many sacrifices, but I’m going to continue dedicating my life to this.
+It’s such a risk, and that’s part of why my girl and I broke up.
 Our paths were growing in separate ways.
-The conventional person wants security and the direction I’m going into is an uncertain abyss but I’m going through it with my heart.
+The conventional person wants security and the direction I’m going into is an uncertain abyss, but I’m going through it with my heart.
 I will find a way because there is no other way for me.
-I love who I am today and I would not trade myself for anyone else.
+I love who I am today, and I would not trade myself for anyone else.
 I am right where I need to be.

-Follow thew link For tickets to Frank Bold’s upcoming play “The Hand That was Dealt”
+Follow the link for tickets to Frank Bold’s upcoming play “The Hand That Was Dealt.”